akxen/dispatch-api-docs/website/docs/case-studies/rebid-analysis/rebid-analysis.md

 The case file corresponding to the 4.20pm dispatch interval is updated such that the bid for BW01 applying at 4.15pm also applies at 4.20pm (the MaxAvail parameter for BW01 is set to 590MW for the 4.20pm case file).
-The NEMDE API is used to run the augmented case file, with region solution metrics corresponding to this scenario shown in the following table.
+The Dispatch API is used to run the augmented case file, with region solution metrics corresponding to this scenario shown in the following table.